 Missy Young is the executive vice president of colocation at SUPERNAP.
 She relocated to Las Vegas from Huntington Beach to join the company in 2005.
 As a partner at SUPERNAP, she is responsible for all sales and engineering with respect to potential clients, including solution architecture and contract negotiations.
 Her expertise is centered on helping clients understand the unique technology ecosystem that is SUPERNAP.
 She leads a phenomenal team of sales engineers and will gladly tell you that she has the best job in the world.

 Missy is dedicated to helping diversify Nevada’s economy and serving the local community through philanthropic endeavors.
-She serves on the executive committee for the Las Vegas Global Economic Alliance (LVGEA), the IT Sector Council for the Governor’s Office of Economic Development (GOED), the Kenny Guinn Center for Policy Research Board, the Desert Research Institute Foundation Board, the Henderson Space and Science Center Board, and the Foundation Board of Opportunity Village.
+She serves as Chairman of the Board of the Las Vegas Global Economic Alliance (LVGEA), Treasurer of the Foundation Board of Opportunity Village, member of the IT Sector Council for the Governor’s Office of Economic Development (GOED), the Kenny Guinn Center for Policy Research Board, and the Desert Research Institute Foundation Board.

 EVP Critical Systems